1986 FBI Miami shootout: Stakeout and attempted traffic stop

+Shootout

+Platt, in the passenger seat of the Monte Carlo, brought up a Ruger Mini-14 semi-automatic rifle and opened fire at Manauzzi's car.
+Manauzzi was wounded in the head and back by bullet fragments as he stumbled out of his car.
+He was unable to recover his revolver and, as he was being shot at by Platt, took cover behind a nearby wall for the remainder of the gunfight.

-Manauzzi was unable to recover his revolver and was wounded in the head and back by a shotgun blast, thought to be from Matix.
-McNeill fired over the hood of Manauzzi's car but was wounded by return fire from Platt.
-Platt then fired his rifle at Mireles who was running across the street to join the fight.
-Mireles was hit in the left forearm, creating a severe wound.
+Grogan is credited with landing the first hit of the gunfight, wounding Matix in the forearm as he leaned out of the Monte Carlo and aimed his Smith & Wesson Model 3000 shotgun at Grogan and Dove.
+McNeill, who had been driving in the opposite direction but turned around to catch up with the other agents, fired over the hood of Manauzzi's car but was wounded by return fire from Platt.
+Platt then fired his rifle at Mireles, who was running across the street to join the fight, severely wounding the agent in his left forearm.
 Platt then pulled back from the window, giving Matix opportunity to fire.
-Due to collision damage, Matix could only open his door partially, and fired one shotgun round at Grogan and Dove, striking their vehicle.
+Due to collision damage, Matix could only open his door partially, and fired one shotgun blast at Grogan and Dove, striking their vehicle.
 Matix was then shot in the right forearm.
 McNeill returned fire with six shots from his revolver, hitting Matix with two rounds in the head and neck.
-Matix apparently was knocked unconscious by the hits and fired no more rounds.
-McNeill was then shot in the hand and, due to his wound and blood in his revolver's chambers, could not reload.
+Matix was apparently knocked unconscious by the hits and fired no more rounds.
+McNeill was then shot in the hand by Platt and, due to his wound and blood in his revolver's chambers, could not reload.

-As Platt climbed out of the passenger side car window, one of Dove's 9mm rounds hit his right upper arm and went on to penetrate his chest, stopping an inch away from his heart.
-The autopsy found Platt's right lung had collapsed and his chest cavity contained 1.3 liters of blood (haemothorax), suggesting damage to the main blood vessels of the right lung.
+Platt then climbed out of the passenger side car window, having to climb over the hood of the Cutlass that the Monte Carlo was pinned against.
+As he did so, one of Dove's bullets passed through his right upper arm and struck his chest, stopping an inch away from his heart.
+The autopsy found that Platt's right lung had collapsed and his chest cavity contained 1.3 liters of blood (hemothorax), suggesting damage to the main blood vessels of the right lung.
 Of his many gunshot wounds, this wound was the primary one responsible for Platt's eventual death.
-The car had come to a stop against a parked vehicle, and Platt had to climb across the hood of this vehicle, an Oldsmobile Cutlass.
-As he did so, he was shot a second and third time, in the right thigh and left foot.
-The shots were believed to have been fired by Dove.
+Platt was then shot again in the right thigh and left foot, probably by Dove.